NSTiwari/Gemma-on-Android/README.md

 # Gemma on Android
-This project is an implementation of fine-tuning the Gemma 2b-it model on a custom dataset and deploy the fine-tuned model on Android.
+This project is an implementation of fine-tuning the Gemma 2b-it model on a custom dataset and deploy the fine-tuned model on Android

 ## Pipeline:
 <img src="https://github.com/NSTiwari/Gemma-on-Android/blob/main/SciGemma_Pipeline.gif"/>